ace-lectures/re18-agile/README.md

  teaching Agile Methods and Model-Based Systems Engineering for more than 10 years.
 One of its research interest is to define the semantics of traceability links.

- **Sébastien Mosser** is Associate Professor at Universite ́ Coˆte d’Azur (France).
+ **Sébastien Mosser** is Associate Professor at Université Côte d’Azur (France).
 He is coordinating the Software Architecture specialization of the Computer Science MSc, and teaches soft- ware engineering courses at both graduate and undergraduate levels.
 His research interests cover software development and separation of concerns mechanisms.